 - May involve exposure to upset, angry, severely traumatized or emotionally disturbed children, adolescents and families.

-- May involve time in excess of routine schedule and/or overtime, including evening/overnight, weekend hours, and/or holidays.
+- May involve time in excess of routine schedule and/or overtime, including evening/overnight, and/or weekend hours, and/or holidays.

 - May require working and providing services at locations other than program site (i.e., restaurant, café’, clients’ apartments, etc.,) and may, therefore, be exposed to environments not under agency control (i.e., second-hand smoke, varying hygiene practices, etc.).